 Ingredients

-To make a cinnamon bun latte, you’ll need just a few ingredients.
+To make a cinnamon bun latte, you’ll need just a few simple ingredients.
 I aim to show you how to make yours like a copycat Starbucks Cinnamon Dolce Latte, but I do make a few modifications to make it my own.
 You can make yours your own too!
 You’ll need:

 For the syrup

-- cinnamon sticks: Whole cinnamon sticks offer up a stronger flavor and less grainy texture than ground cinnamon.
+- cinnamon sticks: Whole cinnamon sticks offer up a stronger flavor and less grainy texture than ground cinnamon *.

 - sugar: You can use brown sugar or white sugar for the same amount of sweetness, just slightly different.